The RA Girl

 When the real symptoms started.........

-sleeping, and I was becoming very depressed.
-I was going down fast!
+During the spring of 2010 I was always sick.
+I was exhausted, constantly in pain, having trouble eating, hardly sleeping, and I was becoming very depressed.
+I was going down hill fast!
 I could hardly manage to get out of bed and I was just getting by in school.
 Every virus that passed through town was having its way with me and I was calling my Doctor so much she must have thought I had a crush on her.
 This went on for months.
 I decided to make some life style changes.
-I quit smoking, lost weight, started exercising, and eating healthy and organic.
+I quit smoking, lost weight, started exercising, and eating healthier.
 These were big changes from my previous evil ways, but I hardly noticed a difference.
-How could losing weight, quitting smoking, and exercising leave me still feeling awful all the time?
+How could losing weight, quitting smoking, and exercising leave me feeling awful all the time?
 It was now the winter of 2010 and I was still not feeling well, my doc sent me to a Gastro specialist thinking my intestines were to blame.
 The Gastro Doc thought I was crazy but gave me a colonoscopy anyways.
-I was glad because he found some polyps as well as a divertriculum.
-I was feeling a bit better after the polyps were removed and figured with some diet changes I would be in tip top shape.
+I was feeling a bit better after some polyps were removed and figured with some diet changes I would be in tip top shape.
 I was wrong.
-Funny, but I can remember the exact day this disease showed its ugly face.
+Funny thing, I can remember the exact day this disease showed its ugly face.
 It was New Years Eve and I was working a double.
 It had been a long weekend of doubles and I was exhausted.
 I knew I just had to get through that one night and I would have a few days off so, I pushed through.
 I was in severe pain by the end of my shift, my left foot felt like I was walking on nails, my right finger had swelled up to the size of a bratwurst, and I was walking with a limp.
 I figured I was getting too old for serving and let it go.
-3 days later the pain in my foot was still there and my finger was still looking like they should be covered in mustard and grilled onions.
+Three days later the pain in my foot was still there and my finger was still looking like they should be covered in mustard and grilled onions.
 So, I went my Doc.
 She wasn’t sure what was going on and sent me for some x-rays.
 The x-rays were clear and I returned to her office a few weeks later with a new complaint.
-Now the same finger in my left hand was swollen as well.
+Now the same finger in my opposite hand was swollen as well.
 This is when she decided to give me blood work for RA.

 Happy Birthday......................